simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

   <p>Updated: July 20, 2020.
 Previously, we didn't store the device dimensions, but we think they are useful for certain accessibility and design tools, so we added this as a clarification to the paragraph above.</p>
 </blockquote>

+### Time on page

+> We **do collect and store** how long a page is being viewed

+When a visitor is on a page we collect the amount of seconds a page is viewed.
+If the page is hidden, we don't count those seconds.
+[Read this page](/explained/time-on-page) to learn more about how we measure time on page.

+### Scrolled percentage

+> We **do collect and store** how far a visitor scrolls on the page

+When a visitor scrolls on a page we record how far they scrolled.
+We do store this in a percentage with increments of 5%.

 ### Do Not Track

 > By default we **do NOT collect or store** any data **if a visitor has Do Not Track** enabled